ntubci/bcikit/CONTRIBUTING.md

 - prefix underscore `_` for local functions and variables
 - we try to avoid adding additional packages.
 See the `Adding additional packages` section below.
 - remove unnecessary print statements, use `verbose` to print logs for debugging.
+- show others how to use functions, by providing sample code, executing models and functions with mock data (generate using numpy or pytorch random)

 ## Adding additional packages